 1) Avoid mindless snacking (grabbing a handful of something while standing up just because we walked into the kitchen; I’m totally guilty of this at times), and

-2) Make all meals – snacks included – as healthy as possible.
-A small snack once a day is not a terrible thing; we can use snacks in our favor to have a slightly smaller plate at our next meal.
+2) Make all meals – snacks included – as healthy and balanced as possible.
+A small snack once a day is not a terrible thing; we can use a healthy snack to avoid getting “hangry” and not overreat at our next meal.
 But in order for the snack to work in our favor, it should contain FIBER, HEALTHY FATS and PROTEIN (and no processed junk) to keep blood sugar balanced.

 They should be made from real foods and contain no added sugar.